MayankBimbra/Real-Time-Facial-Emotions-Detection-Model-using-a-Web-Interface/README.md

 As per various surveys it is found that for implementing this project four basic steps are required to be performed.

 i.)
-Preprocessing
+Preprocessing- Preprocessing is a common name for operations with images at the lowest level of abstraction both input and output are intensity images.

 ii.)
-Face registration
+Face registration- Face Registration is a computer technology being used in a variety of applications that identifies human faces in digital images.

 iii.)
-Facial feature extraction
+Facial feature extraction- Facial Features extraction is an important step in face recognition and is defined as the process of locating specific regions, points, landmarks, or curves/contours in a given 2-D image or a 3D range image.

 iv.)
-Emotion classification
+Emotion classification- In this step, of classification, the algorithm attempts to classify the given faces portraying one of the seven basic emotions.

 # Author
 Mayank Bimbra